 How does this change affect me?
 To support the NG911 program, some provincial governments are charging levy fees to phone subscribers.

 Which customers are affected by this change?
 All Shaw phone customers will benefit from NG911, however, the levy fees only apply in Saskatchewan at this moment.

 Is this a temporary, one-time, or recurring fee?
 This is a recurring monthly fee.

 When does the fee take effect?
 The fee went into effect starting January 1, 2022.
 The Government of Saskatchewan has decided to increase the fee as of early 2023.
 Shaw customers will see this fee increase starting May 1st, 2023.

 When will I see bill notifications?
 Customer will see a bill notification advising them of for the updated fee starting March 1st, 2023.

 How much is the fee?

-Disclaimer: because these fees are a levy passed on by the provincial government to customers, these fees are subject to change.
-Customers will be notified of any changes by bill notification prior to changes taking effect.
+Disclaimer: These fees are a levy passed on by the provincial government to customers.
+Shaw only collects the fee and passes it on to support local 911 operations.
+Customers will be notified of any changes by bill notification prior to the change taking effect.